 - Professor Paul McIlvenny, Department of Culture and Global Studies, AAU

-- Assistant Professor Jacob Davidsen, Department of Communication and Psychology, AAU
+- Associate Professor Jacob Davidsen, Department of Communication and Psychology, AAU

 One motivation for this enquiry is our worry that in our field, ethnomethodological conversation analysis (EMCA), very few papers discuss data collection in itself or discuss methodologically how recordings were collected for a particular study in terms of how (socio)technical practices shaped their choice of data.
 The general assumption is that once the ‘Tape’ is made, and it is often made fairly automatically and locked into a ‘block box’ functionality (eg. auto-gain, auto-focus, auto-white balance), it is an unquestionable and adequate record for an EMCA analysis.
 There is often a simple faith that as little interference with, and understanding of, the operation of the technology as possible is more conducive to collecting better recordings, despite the algorithmic normativity of default functions.
 Ashmore & Reed (2000) have indicated how naïve such a realist view can be, especially when considering the relationship between ‘the Tape’ and ‘the Transcript’.
 And scholars in film studies, such as Richard Dyer (1997), have shown how dangerous it can be in relation to the racial politics of film and image technologies.